-The Regional Transportation District (RTD) serves the community by providing a full menu of rapid transit services, including a call-and-ride system and bus services connecting to surrounding communities and the regional light rail system.
+The Regional Transportation District (RTD) serves the community by providing a full menu of rapid transit services, including the FlexRide system and bus services within Lone Tree and connecting to surrounding communities and the regional light rail system.

 The Southeast Light Rail Transit (LRT) line was opened in 2006 and connects Lone Tree to major employment areas in the southeast I-25 business corridor, Downtown Denver, and Denver International Airport.
 Two transit stations with Park-n-Ride facilities serve the City and surrounding area: County Line Station and Lincoln Station.
 Local fixed route bus service provides connections to the transit stations.